CKPunsalang/Doku/README.md

 # Where is Doku currently?
 (04/04/24)
 As of now, Doku is still in its beginning phases.
-It's story and general goals have been created, but implementation is still being worked on.
+Its story and general goals have been created, but implementation is still being worked on.